Sandhu-WSU/TriSocieties-Amplicon-Workshop/README.md

 6. Set the working directory to wherever the folder is that you created in Step 5
 7. Start working fro the R Script

 Please note that if you working with an old version of R Studio, then there may be issues with package installation.
+This tutorial was created using R version 4.0.2 and R Studio 1.3.1073.